 Here are some of the most common reasons for a car insurance claim denial by your insurance company:

 - Misrepresentation of information when you first purchased your policy - Always be 100% honest with your insurance company when you are purchasing your policy.
 Even saying you have a college degree when you really don't can be considered an instance of fraud on the part of the insurance company.

 It's not worth it to give information that could potentially lower your premium if it means lying because when it comes time to use your policy, you'll end up having your claim denied.

 - You don't properly report the claim at the time it occurred - Some people will wait on reporting a claim because they don't want their insurance premium to go up, only to want to make a claim later when they realize that they developed an injury from the accident.
 The insurance company will assume that you are just trying to have them pay for an injury that occurred outside of the accident.

 Report your claim right away.
 Don't risk future claims in exchange for maybe saving a few dollars on your premium every month.
 Reporting your claim is part of your "duties of the insured" in your insurance policy.

 - Not seeking proper medical treatment - The insurance company is there to help you out only if you actually take reasonable action.
-If you wait on getting medical treatment, you risk your injury getting worse.
-And if you injury gets worse due to your own negligence, it makes your claim significantly more difficult (it could also severely hurt any lawsuit you want to file).
+If you wait to get medical treatment, you risk your injury getting worse.
+And if your injury gets worse due to your own negligence, it makes your claim significantly more difficult (it could also severely hurt any lawsuit you want to file).